 Under the vehicle exception, law enforcement can search the entirety of a vehicle.
 This includes:

 - the glove compartment, and

-- any closed containers inside the car (e.g., bags, boxes, and suitcases).8
+- any closed containers inside the car (such as bags, boxes, and suitcases).8

 As to containers, note that this is only true if it is reasonable that the container can hold the contraband that the police are looking for.
-For example, an officer cannot search an aspirin bottle if he has probable cause of a rifle.9
+For example, an officer cannot search an aspirin bottle if they have probable cause that there is a rifle in the car.9

 1.3.2.
 Meaning of a vehicle